Library Design Awards 2021

 Geelong Library and Heritage Centre, Victoria (ALIA Members' Choice).

-The judging panel comprised independent design professionals and senior library leaders.
+The judging panel comprises independent design professionals and senior library leaders.
 More information here.

 - Janine Schmidt, IFLA Library Buildings and Equipment Standing Committee (Chair)

-- Marisa Dellaca, Asia Pacific Library & Research Manager, Ashurst
+- Marisa Dellaca, Asia Pacific Library & Head of Research & Business Intelligence, Ashurst

 - Philip Follent, Life Fellow of the Royal Australian Institute of Architects